YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 The **Mipmap Streaming system** gives you control over how Unity **loads mipmaps**.

 This system forces Unity to **only load the mip levels needed to render the current Camera position, instead of loading all of them by default**.
-It trades a small amount of CPU resources to save a potentially large amount of GPU memory.
+It trades a small amount of CPU resources to **save a potentially large amount of GPU memory**.

 You can set a **total memory limit** for all textures in an application, and the system automatically reduces mip levels to stay within this budget.